kevschoo/C323-Midterm/README.md

 ## Notes

-Getting fragments inside fragments to look correct as well as layouts to match the required document was a little toughter in this assignment.
+Getting fragments inside fragments to look correct as well as layouts to match the required document was a little tougher in this assignment.
 The database and other logic was pretty easy though as it matched our past assignments.

 ## License